amos-project2/metadata-hub/documentation/wiki/About.md

 easy-to-access and persistent index of the whole file system.
 Finally, existing end-user applications will be able to query and consume the collected metadata.

+## Wiki
+This wiki is the official documentation of the Metadata-Hub project.
+All included images are preview images that are linked to the larger original image.
+Simply click on the image to view it in higher resolution.